jasonmimick/puppet-exercise/README.md

 The days of "the spec is outdated" are in the rearview mirror.

   It is quick to see the potential impact of automation frameworks.
-Not only are errors reduced and new features rolled out quicker, the amount of resources needed to manage infrastructure is reduced.
+Not only are errors reduced and new features rolled out quicker, the effort needed to manage infrastructure is reduced.
 Embracing automation results in a smoother running organization able to quickly meet the demands of customers and be successful.